SpontaneousCMS/spontaneouscms.github.com/documentation/html/_sources/tutorial.txt

     # defaults to a ``string`` field
     field :name

-**Text** fields allow for the entry of rich text.
+**Markdown** fields allow for the entry of rich text using the `Markdown format <http://daringfireball.net/projects/markdown/>`_.
 These are useful for body text and allow the content editors to style text as bold or italic, add lists of items, headers and hyperlinks.

-The default (and currently only) input mechanism is a `Markdown <http://daringfireball.net/projects/markdown/>`_ editor.
+Markdown is currently the only supported 'rich' text format.
+Because of this a lot of effort has gone into making the Markdown editing experience as comfortable & efficient as possible.

 .. note::
   **Why not WSIWYG?** If you've ever stuggled with a browser based `WYSIWYG